wbcmedia/wbcmedia.github.io/draft.md

 - Freddie leaves through curtain
 - Gideon left standing in front but continues shouting at Freddie

 **_Gideon_** : Good riddance.
-I'll be firing all of you soon.
+I'll be firing ALL of you soon.
 I don't need any of you.
 Once my golf course is ready, I'll be rich.
-I'll settle my debt with Big George, I'll be lord of the manor, hob-nobbing with the rich and influential.
-Captains of industry, global players, Prime Ministers and Presidents.
+I'll settle my debt with Big George, I'll be lord of the manor, hob-nobbing with Captains of industry, Prime Ministers and Presidents.
 I'll be part of the elite.
-I'll know their secrets, maybe catch a few with their trousers down, and then... blackmail.
+I'll know their secrets.
+Maybe catch a few with their trousers down, and then... blackmail.

 ---